sharvan9515/datascience_automation/README.md

    ```

 2. **Create or supply a CSV dataset.**  Any tabular data with a target column will
    work.
-The snippet below exports the classic Iris dataset:
+The snippet below exports the classic Iris dataset as an example.
+Make
+   sure the dataset includes the column you plan to predict:

    ```bash
    python - <<'EOF'